 “Watching my favorite drama helps me decompress.”

-Yeah, watching Netflix feels pleasant and relaxing.
-It certainly can move your attention away from other stressors and distract you from your mental grime, but it doesn’t help get rid of it.
+Sure, watching Netflix feels pleasant and relaxing.
+It certainly can move your attention away from other stressors and distract you.
+But when you’re done watching, the mental grime is still there.

 “Exercise helps me clear and freshen my mind.”